dotlas/databricks_helpers/notebooks/workflow_calendar/README.md

 ## Introduction 📜

-This notebook is designed to empower you with the capability to extract invaluable insights from your Databricks workspace.
-By fetching all the workflows and runs in your workspace, you can gain a deeper understanding of the scheduling, execution, and performance of your tasks.
+This notebook is designed to visualize aspects related to workflows schdule and their respecrtive runs.
+By fetching all the workflows and runs in your workspace, you can gain a clear understanding of the scheduling, execution, and performance of your tasks.
 Whether you're interested in the first scheduled run, a specific time range, or overall performance, this notebook has got you covered.

 ## Use Cases 🌟